Bert Mizusawa: Early life and education

 Mizusawa attended Harvard Law School and graduated with a Juris Doctor in 1989.
 He also received a Master of Public Policy from the John F. Kennedy School of Government and was twice selected as a MacArthur Fellow in International Security.
 While at Harvard, he interned with the United States Attorneys' Counterdrug Task Force.

-Military
+Career

+Mizusawa while visiting the Multi National Base Tarin Kot in 2012.

 Graduating as top man on the list, Mizusawa received his first choice in the USMA Corps of Cadets' branch drawings—infantry.

 Captain

 As a captain, Mizusawa, an Airborne Ranger, served as a paratrooper in Italy with the 1-509th Airborne Battalion Combat Team and commanded the Army's most forward-deployed combat unit, the Joint Security Force, in the Korean DMZ.